manfredsteyer/ngx-build-plus/lib/README.md

 ## Usage

-The next steps guides you trough getting started with ``ngx-build-plus`` by an example that uses Angular Elements.
+The next steps guides you through getting started with ``ngx-build-plus`` by an example that uses Angular Elements.
 The result of this description can be found in the [repository's](https://github.com/manfredsteyer/ngx-build-plus) ``sample`` directory.

 1. Create a new Angular CLI based project and install ``@angular/elements`` as well as ``@webcomponents/custom-elements`` which provides needed polyfills: